ooni/probe-cli/docs/design/dd-003-step-by-step.md

 describe the current design of the underlying network library.

-In [measurement tactics](#measurement-tactics) we provide an historical perspective on the measurement tactics we adopted or just tried.
+In [measurement tactics](#measurement-tactics) we provide an historical perspective on the measurement tactics, we adopted or just tried.

 The [step-by-step refactoring proposal](#step-by-step-refactoring-proposal) contains the main contribution of this design document: a proposal to refactor